Boluski/chatspy/README.md

 https://github.com/user-attachments/assets/f9e0add6-253e-4b70-a157-41770f13a7e9

-#### Removing members form a workspace

-Remove and add members to a workspace can only be done by the workspace admin.

 #### Public Channels

-Public channels are visible to all members of a workspace.
+Public channels are visible to all members in a workspace.

 #### Private Channels